Miloš Kelemen: Playing career

 On 6 May 2022, Kelemen as an undrafted free agent, was signed to a two-year, entry-level contract with the Arizona Coyotes of the National Hockey League (NHL).
 Kelemen began the 2022–23 season with Arizona's American Hockey League affiliate, the Tucson Roadrunners.
 On 19 November 2022, he scored a hat trick against the San Jose Barracuda.
 Arizona recalled Kelemen in January 2023 and he made his NHL debut versus the Anaheim Ducks on 24 January.
 Kelemen scored his first NHL goal against Kaapo Kähkönen in a 7–2 loss to the San Jose Sharks on 1 April.
 He played in 14 games for the Coyotes, scoring the one goal.

 Kelemen began the 2023–24 season with Tucson.
 He was recalled by Arizona on 13 November 2023.
 He made his NHL season debut on 18 November playing on the fourth line with Alex Kerfoot and Liam O'Brien.
 He registered his first point of the NHL season on December 11, assisting on Michael Kesselring's second period goal in a 5–2 loss to the Buffalo Sabres.
 He was returned to Tucson in December having played in ten games, recording just the one point.
-Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion Utah Hockey Club; as a result, Keleman became a member of the Utah team.
+Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion Utah Hockey Club; as a result, Kelemen became a member of the Utah team.

-On 3 July 2024, Keleman signed a one-year, two-way contract with Utah.
+On 3 July 2024, Kelemen signed a one-year, two-way contract with Utah.
 To start the 2024–25 season, he was assigned to continue his tenure with the Roadrunners.
 He made 11 appearances and posted six points before being loaned by Utah to HC Dynamo Pardubice of the Czech Extraliga on 26 November 2024.